Chymyst/chymyst-core/docs/chymyst03.md

 - a blocking emitter that does not return a value
 - a non-blocking emitter that returns a value

-The `JoinRun` library implements both of these possibilities as special features:
+The `Chymyst` library implements both of these possibilities as special features:

 - a blocking emitter can _time out_ on its call and fail to return a value;
 - a non-blocking emitter can return a “volatile reader” (see below) that provides read-only access to the last known value of the molecule.